 Nothing quite beats a good meal of fish and chips overlooking the water.

-Rotary lookout at the far end of the Esplanade offers a great spot to finish a walk of Esperance’s shorefront, with sweeping views across the town to one side and across the vast coastline and sandy beaches to the other.
+Rotary lookout at the far end of the Esplanade offers a great spot to finish a walk of Esperance’s shorefront, with sweeping views across the town to one side and across the vast coastline and beautiful beaches to the other.

 This might just be the best viewpoint on the south coast.

-Esperance Markets and Museum
+8) Wander the Esperance Markets and Museum

 If you’re in town on a weekend, then head to the Esperance Markets.